 Geothermal heating and cooling takes advantage of the constant temperature of the earth.
 In the summer, heat is extracted from the building and is discharged into the ground.
 In the winter, heat is extracted from the ground and discharged into the building.
 The heat is concentrated through the use of a heat pump.
 Unlike air source heat pumps that work against highly variable air temperatures, geothermal heat pumps both heat and cool using a constant earth temperature.

-In New England, the ground temperature is approximately 55 F degrees year round at depths greater than 20 to 30 feet below grade.
-Typically, for vertical boring installations, the borings are 200 to 500 feet deep.
+In New England, the ground temperature is approximately 55 F degrees year round at depths greater than 10 feet below the surface.
+Typically, for vertical geothermal installations, the borings are 300 to 600 feet deep.
 For horizontal installations, the trenches are 6 to 8 feet deep and hundreds of feet long.
-Even in horizontal installations, the ground temperature at this shallower depth offers enough capacity to adequately heat and cool your home year-round.
+Even in horizontal installations, the ground temperature at this shallower depth offers enough stability to adequately heat and cool your home year-round.

-The table below demonstrates the temperature differences that each type of heat pump must overcome.
+The table below demonstrates the temperature differences that an air source heat pump and a geothermal heat pump must overcome.
 Although both technologies are technically heat pumps, the geothermal system experiences a much smaller temperature difference (delta T) than the air source heat pump.
 The geothermal system, in effect, has less work to do to achieve the desired indoor air temperature than the air source system.

 There are three main types of geothermal heat pumps:

-Package units, or water-to-air heat pumps, are not unlike traditional forced hot air furnaces.
+Package units, or water-to-air geothermal heat pumps, are not unlike traditional forced hot air furnaces.
 The compressor is in the bottom of the cabinet and the air handler is on top.
-The duct work is attached to the cabinet similar to traditional systems.
+The duct work is attached to the cabinet similar to a traditional forced air system.